atria-soft/ejson/doc/read.md

 Reading a file is done like this:
 @snippet read.cpp ejson_sample_read_file

-The file naming is manage by @ref etk::FSNode that provide "DATA:" start string for internal application asset.
+The file naming is manage by @ref etk::FSNode that provide "DATA:///" start string for internal application asset.
 You can use external path like "./plop/file.json" too.

 Read an JSON Stream                              {#ejson_tutorial_read_stream}